Bonartze/Bonartze/README.md

 </a> </div>

 ### About me
--  Best projects in this Git are TransportCatalogue and DataService, check it out
+-  Best projects in this Git are TransportCatalogue and DataService, check it out.
 -  I am studying at MAI university as a 3rd-year student.
--  Now really actively revise C++ and all its componets (CMake, GDB, QT, MPI, STL, multithreading and so forth)
+-  Now really actively revise C++ and all its componets (CMake, GDB, QT, MPI, STL, multithreading and so forth).
--  For work and strudy I use jetbrains packs particulary CLion, PyCharm and DataGrid
+-  For work and strudy I use jetbrains packs particulary CLion, PyCharm and PyCharm.
--  My CV and profile at Headhunter: https://hh.ru/resume/69066d5cff0c289c0c0039ed1f50426b705662
+-  My CV and profile at Headhunter: https://hh.ru/resume/69066d5cff0c289c0c0039ed1f50426b705662.
--  I have B1 English level so I can read documentation as original one without a doubt
+-  I have B1 English level so I can read documentation as original one without a doubt.
--  Now I'm very active learning CMakeLists
+-  Now I'm very active learning CMakeLists.
 -  Also I know C, Python and Linux (Ubuntu 22.04) at the level of user active user.
 ### Languages and tools
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-line.svg"